andreasm80/blog.local/content/post/2024-11-08-overlay_on_overlay/index.md

+*See more explanation on ethernet mtu and ip mtu further down.*

 These additional headers requires some more room which makes the default size of 1500mtu too small.
 So in a very simple setup using VXLAN encapsulation we need to accomodate for this increase in size.
 If this is not considered you will end up with nothing working.
 A general rule of thumb, VXLAN and Geneve will not handle fragmentation and will drop if it does not fit.
 A new buzzword will then become *its always MTU*.